Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 ***How to ask for Referrals?*** \
 Few important things to know -
 1. Don't use the WhatsApp ways 😬 - u, plz, hlp, ur, hlw.
-2. Send the Job Id/Job Link -
+2. Send the Job Id/Job Link - It's not the responsibility of a Software Engineer to find the right job for you.
+Please don't expect them to search a relevant job for your profile.
+3.